Parramatta Synagogue History

 Following the untimely passing of Reverend Harkaway, services were conducted by the membership once again until the appointment of Rev. S.Goldberg, and later, Rabbi A.Blasenstein.
 The departure of Rabbi Blasenstein saw the appointment Rev.G.Blavis.

-Subsequently in recent years, the position of Minister has been held by Rabbi Yossi Wernick and most recently by Motty Tenenboim.
+Subsequently until 2012, the position of Minister was held by Rabbi Yossi Wernick, followed by Motty Tenenboim.

 Parramatta & District Synagogue is proudly powered by WordPress